14. 900-1200 Women Crusaders and Stabilizers

 - Does Joan regret her actions?
 Why might she?

-Church of england: Final Trial of Joan of Arc
+Church of England: Final Trial of Joan of Arc

 Afterwards, We, the Bishop and Vicar aforesaid, having regard to all that has gone before, in which it is shown that this woman had never truly abandoned her errors... diabolical obstinacy...